 Personal Income Distribution and Market Structure

-Income distribution affects demand and its elasticity, and, as a consequence, the optimal behaviour of firms and market equilibrium.
-This paper focuses on the effects of income polarisation, and presents a model where - for any unimodal density function describing income distribution of the consumers - income polarisation leads to market concentration, i.e., to a smaller number of firms able to survive in the long run, provided that the firms' fixed costs are sufficiently low.
+Income distribution affects market demand and its elasticity, and, as a consequence, the optimal behaviour of firms and market equilibrium.
+This paper focuses on the effects of income polarization, and presents a model where - for any unimodal density function describing income distribution of the consumers - income polarization leads to market concentration, i.e., to a smaller number of firms able to survive in the long run, provided that the firms' fixed costs are sufficiently low.

 Suggested Citation: Suggested Citation